| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 outside of two or four and hook up on the exit cushion.
 I knew it would be tough for any

+one to pass but I didn't see anyone or hear any motors.
 Apparently there was a little run out in the front rotor that was

 tapping the pads back.
 I had to double pump the brakes in the straight to get a solid